Barbara Wootton, Baroness Wootton of Abinger: Inter-war period

 On leaving Cambridge Wootton moved to the London School of Economics to take up a research studentship.
 In 1920 she took up a fellowship at Girton College.
 She was appointed Director of Studies and Lecturer in Economics in the college.
 During this time the board of economics invited her to lecture on economics and the state.
 She left Girton to take up a post as a research officer at the TUC jointly with the Labour Party Research Department.
+In 1924 she was appointed to the Treasury committee by the first Labour Chancellor of the Exchequer, Phillip Snowden.
 She worked for the next four years on workers educational issues, such as adult literacy.
 From 1926 she was principal of Morley College for Working Men and Women in the Yorkshire clothier districts.
 The following year she returned to London to a promotion as Director of Studies for Tutorials at the University of London.
 In the 1930s Wootton was a member of the Federal Union and represented the Union in a historic debate against Edgar Hardcastle of the Socialist Party of Great Britain, which was later published as a pamphlet.
 She served on the Royal Commission investigating workmen's compensation schemes (1938–44).